github/docs/content/actions/learn-github-actions/essential-features-of-github-actions.md

 ## Sharing data between jobs

 If your job generates files that you want to share with another job in the same workflow, or if you want to save the files for later reference, you can store them in {% data variables.product.prodname_dotcom %} as _artifacts_.
 Artifacts are the files created when you build and test your code.
 For example, artifacts might include binary or package files, test results, screenshots, or log files.
-Artifacts are associated with the workflow run where they were created and can be used by another job.
+Artifacts are associated with the workflow run where they were created and can be used by another job. {% data reusables.actions.reusable-workflow-artifacts %}

 For example, you can create a file and then upload it as an artifact.